dirkpetersen/our-chat/README.md

 ## <a name='Prepareinstall'></a>Prepare install

-After switching to the ochat user (`sudo su - ochat`), please clone the [our-chat](https://github.com/dirkpetersen/our-chat/) repository from GitHub and copy the .env.ochat, librechat.yml and nginx-ochat.conf files to the root of the home directory of the ochat user:
+After switching to the ochat user (`sudo su - ochat`), please clone the [our-chat](https://github.com/dirkpetersen/our-chat/) repository from GitHub and copy the .env.ochat, librechat.yml and nginx-ourchat.conf files to the root of the home directory of the ochat user:

 ```
 cd ~
 git clone https://github.com/dirkpetersen/our-chat/
 cp ~/our-chat/.env.ochat ~/.env
 cp ~/our-chat/librechat.yaml ~/librechat.yaml
-cp ~/our-chat/nginx-ochat.conf ~/nginx-ochat.conf
+cp ~/our-chat/nginx-ourchat.conf ~/nginx-ourchat.conf
 ```

 ## <a name='AWSconnectivity'></a>AWS connectivity